 One of the most enduring garden annuals is sweet alyssum.
 This old-fashioned favorite is gaining new popularity as gardeners realize the benefits of this important companion plant.
-Learn how to grow alyssum with these 5 tips, and add beauty and attract pollinators and beneficial insects to your garden.
+Learn how to grow alyssum with these 5 tips, add beauty and attract pollinators and beneficial insects to your garden.

 5 Tips for How to Grow Alyssum